grandchild/linux_installer/README.md

 kind of *.so* dynamic library).
-This allows compiling the installer without linking to GTK3 explicitly, which in turn allows running the installer on older Linux distributions, and falling back gracefully to an error message and allowing CLI installation mode—instead of failing with a linker error, with no recourse.
+This allows compiling the installer without linking to GTK3 explicitly, which in turn allows running the installer on older Linux distributions, and falling back gracefully to an error message and allowing CLI installation mode.
+If the code would not be separated out into the plugin, the installer would always fail on systems without GTK3, reporting only a linker error and without recourse.

 #### Main Go Files